chris-langfield/chris-langfield.github.io/menu/cv.md

 _BS, Applied Mathematics (2018)_, University of Rochester

+## Publications

+* Sunderaraman, P., Gazes, Y., Ortiz, G., Langfield, C., Mensing, A., Chapman, S., Joyce, J. L., Brickman, A. M., Stern, Y., & Cosentino, S. (2021).
+Financial decision-making and self-awareness for financial decision-making is associated with white matter integrity in older adults.
+Human Brain Mapping, 1– 10. https://doi.org/10.1002/hbm.25747

 ## Experience

 #### _Research Software Engineer_ | Princeton University, Program in Applied and Computational Mathematics | 8/21-present

 * Full-time developer of ASPIRE, an open-source cryo-electron microscopy image processing software package
 * Plans and implements novel features using domain-specific knowledge of biochemistry, image processing, and mathematics
-* Collaborates with researchers to identify future use-cases and theoretical considerations for the software package
+* Collaborates with researchers to identify future use-cases and theoretical considerations for the project
+* Consults literature from the research group as well as external literature during implementation of algorithms and scientific features

 #### _Research Assistant_ | Columbia University Medical Center, Cognitive Neuroscience Division | 10/18-8/21